Community, Family, and Addiction Sciences

 Community, Family, and Addiction Sciences Undergraduate Minor

 The CFAS department offers a minor in community, family, and addiction sciences (CFAS) that provides a basic understanding of family systems, addiction, recovery, and human services.
 It is designed for students who are interested in counseling, human services, or nonprofit administration.
 Courses for the minor are finalized and approved in conjunction with the student's major and minor advisors.
 All required and prerequisite courses much be completed with a grade of “C” or better.
 The minor requires 12 hours of foundational courses and 6 hours of prescribed electives.
-Electives are select upper-level CFAS courses that allow students to customize the minor based on their academic needs and career goals.
+Electives are select upper-level CARS courses that allow students to customize the minor based on their academic needs and career goals.
 The minor can also serve as a CFAS concentration for students completing the B.S. in Human Sciences.
 It is recommended that students complete the required coursework using the following guidelines:

 ADRS 2310 Understanding Alcohol, Drugs, and Addictive Behaviors